-- The findings of fact based on evidence gathered. - The conclusion(s) of law. - Disposition of the complaint. - Rationale for such disposition. - Corrective actions, if any are warranted. - Notice of the complainant's right to appeal SHPS' decision within 15 days to the California Department of Education ("CDE") and procedures to be followed for initiating such an appeal. - For unlawful discrimination, harassment, intimidation or bullying complaints arising under state law, notice that the complainant must wait until 60 days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies. - For unlawful discrimination, harassment, intimidation or bullying complaints arising under federal law such complaint may be made at any time to the U.S. Department of Education, Office for Civil Rights.
+- o With respect to a pupil fees complaint, corrective actions shall include a remedy where in good faith, by engaging in reasonable efforts, an attempt to identify and fully reimburse all pupils, parents and guardians who paid a pupil fee within one year prior to the filing of the complaint; - Notice of the complainant's right to appeal SHPS' decision within 30 days to the California Department of Education ("CDE") and procedures to be followed for initiating such an appeal. - For unlawful discrimination, harassment, intimidation or bullying complaints arising under state law, notice that the complainant must wait until 60 days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies. - For unlawful discrimination, harassment, intimidation or bullying complaints arising under federal law such complaint may be made at any time to the U.S. Department of Education, Office for Civil Rights.